 Driving is on the right-hand side.
 This always confuses me as I look at the wrong side while crossing the road.
 Remember this when you go there.

 A peculiar observation I had was that the Mihrab or the place where the Imam stands during a congregation protrudes out of the back wall of mosques.
-If you go behind the mosque, you would see a parabolic structure right in the middle popping out of the wall.
+If you go behind the mosque, you will see a parabolic structure right in the middle popping out of the wall.

 I am yet to visit Turkey, but this is something I saw for the first time.
 In India, I do not remember seeing anything similar.
-I wonder if this is just an architectural element or is there a cultural reason behind it.
+I wonder if this is just an architectural element or if is there a cultural reason behind it.

 Flag of UAE

-I learned that of the 7 Emirates of UAE, Abu Dhabi exports oil.
+- I learned that of the 7 Emirates of UAE, Abu Dhabi exports oil.
 Dubai has a thriving tourism economy and Sharjah exports Gas.

 - The cost of living here is lower than in Dubai.
 So many people prefer to stay here & work in Dubai.
 This means heavy morning and evening traffic to Dubai.